Construction Timelapse: The Complete Guide | 2021 Edition

 Concrete pours, swarms of workers, cranes moving, and so on, are all fast-paced events.

-You’ll want to be aware of these events well in advance so you can prepare short intervals for them, perhaps as small as 1-3 minutes apart.
+You’ll want to be aware of these events well in advance so you can prepare short intervals for them.

 However, 95% of the time on a construction site, change between photos will happen extremely slowly.

-This is because you’ll document the change in the construction itself.
+This is because you will document the changes in the construction itself.

 For this ‘business-as-usual’ pace on a construction site, we recommend intervals between 10 and 30 minutes.